 Jobs can be queried on using the related Jobs base.

-A constituent's interests and activities are stored on the Interests section.
+A constituent's interests and activities are stored in the Interests section.
 These interests can include anything from Greek life to volunteer work.
 Additional custom interest-scoped fields can be created to supplement the existing default course fields.

-- Established - A password has been created by the constituents for their record
+- Established: A password has been created by the constituents for their record.

-- Not Established - No password has been created by the constituents for their record
+- Not Established: No password has been created by the constituents for their record.

-- PIN - When an account is created for the first time, or a password reset has been requested, a PIN will be generated.
+- PIN: When an account is created for the first time or a password reset has been requested, a PIN will be generated.
 A PIN expires in 180 days if not used to establish a password.

 Workflows / Read

 The Workflows / Read section manages the workflows a constituent is currently in or can be added to.
 Selecting the Read link will take the administrator to the constituent's record in the reader for the specific workflow.

 The Edit Slate ID link will present a popup where custom IDs can be provided.

 - Internal ID: This ID is the 9-digit numerical Slate Reference ID generated when the record is created.
 This ID will always persist in the database.

 Override ID: An ID provided in the text box will override the Slate Reference ID regarding matching criteria, exports in the query tool, and displaying in the upper right corner of the constituent record.